LGDan/ADBRenPS/README.md

 # ADBRenPS
 AniDB UDP API Client and File Renamer, written in PowerShell and C#, all in one script.

+- This is not functional right away.
+- You will need to use the functions in this script to rename your own files.
+- You will need to know powershell well to use this in its current state.

 ## Info